edusouzaxx/english-public/02-Questions-to-be-answered.md

 > First of all, thank you so much for inviting me today and for your time.

-> I'd also like to thank you for making the travel arrangements and giving me the opportunity to visit Basel.
+> I'd also like to thank you for giving me the opportunity to visit Basel.

 > I had the chance to go for a run yesterday morning, and I'm really impressed by how beautiful the city is.